jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (c) defining impairment for the purposes of this Act:
   (d) prescribing a place of education for the purposes of this Act:
   (e) adding an occupational group, or part of an occupational group, to the definition of registered health professional in section 6(1), and defining that group or part by reference to membership of or registration with a particular body or in some other way:
-  (f) adding an occupational group, or part of an occupational group, to the definition of treatment provider in section 6(1), and defining that group or part by reference to membership of or registration with a particular body or in some other way:
+  (f) adding an occupational group, or part of an occupational group, to the definition of treatment provider in section 6(1), and defining that group or part by reference to membership of or registration with a particular body or in some other way.
   (g)
 (2) The Governor-General may, on the recommendation of the Minister and the Minister of Health, by Order in Council, make regulations defining public health acute services for the purposes of this Act.
-(3) The Minister may not make any recommendation under subsection (1) or subsection (2) without first consulting the persons or organisations the Minister considers appropriate, having regard to the subject-matter of the proposed regulations.
+(3) The Minister may not make any recommendation under subsection (1) or subsection (2) without first consulting the persons or organisations the Minister considers appropriate, having regard to the subject matter of the proposed regulations.

 ### 322A Definition of health practitioner may be limited
 (1) The Minister may, from time to time, by notice in the Gazette, declare that a person is not a health practitioner of a particular health profession for any purposes of this Act that are specified in the notice if—